RickWolter/blog_stuff/how_to_get_hired_as_a_software_developer.md

 # How to get hired as a software developer.

 Getting into the tech industry as a programmer can be a challenging and exciting journey.
 With ever-evolving technology and high demand for skilled developers, the tech industry offers ample opportunities for growth and success.
 To help aspiring programmers navigate this path, here is a not at all comprehensive guide on how to make that happen.

+### Only 2 Things

 There are only two key things you need to focus on: that's it, only two.
 These two things are incredibly important though.
 As in, cannot be skipped important.
 It's the dual secret sauce for finding your software development job.
 I'm talking about networking and skills.
 Build a network and develop your skills and you'll find an opportunity.
 I've never seen someone have both things and NOT get an opportunity.
 In this blog, we'll discuss how to achieve these things.
 Regardless of background or signal, you'll need both skills and a network.

-# Build a network.
+# 1. Build your network.

 Networking is necessary in many industries and the tech industry is no exception.
 You'll need to begin networking long before you need the network to get interviews so the quicker you get started on this the better off you'll be and the faster you might get qa referral.
 Obtaining a referral greatly increases your chances of getting an interview.
 Even if you don't get a referral, you'll gain knowledge from other developers and possibly insight as to who is hiring that you otherwise might have missed.
 If developers know you, they're more likely to mention your name if someone is looking for your given skill set.
 This can potentially lead to skipping some of the interview steps altogether.